Deboband is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you.

 - Accessories: Spare washes, wire snare cords, cymbal sleeves, etc.

 You could replace all the individual stands with a singular drum rack.
-This is typically used for large drum kits.
+This is typically used for large kits.
 While most drummers set the drums up themselves, major touring bands typically employ a drum tech who is able to set up all the hardware and instruments as per the drummer’s comfort level.

 Other acoustic instruments